-Here at Lakeland, your history major or minor will strengthen your diploma and indicate strong versatility and knowledge.
-Often, students double major in history and education and become highly sought-after school history teachers.
+Here at Lakeland, your History major or minor will strengthen your diploma and indicate strong versatility and knowledge.
+Often, students double major in History and Education to become highly sought-after school teachers.
 History majors are also natural, attractive candidates for law school, among other graduate school programs.

 “History majors are usually quite literate,” says Dodgson.
 “They’re good at reading; they like reading.
 They’re good at writing.
 They’re good at summarizing information, summarizing arguments, seeing both points of view and being able to think critically … So, you end up with a well-rounded, thoughtful, capable individual that fits fine in the world of business, in the world of commerce, the world of entertainment – anywhere.”